CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Migration/migration-tool.md

 }}}

 ### Description
-In this KB article, we outline the process involved in preparing your VMware (source) environment in readiness for migration into Lumen Private Cloud on VMware Cloud Foundation.
+In this KB article, we outline the process involved in preparing your VMware (source) environment in readiness for migration into Lumen Private Cloud on VMware Cloud Foundation (LPC on VCF).

 This process involves multiple components that you must install and configure in a specific order.